 3. Become a paperless office

 Our planet's resources are not endless, as we all know.
 For this reason, it is crucial to reduce our paper usage as much as possible.
-Solutions such as office digitalization or paper alternatives like erasable stone paper notebooks help minimize waste and preserve forest and water resources.
+Solutions such as office digitalization using tools like an interactive flipbook maker or paper alternatives like erasable stone paper notebooks help minimize waste and preserve forest and water resources.

 4. Decrease the brightness of your screen